 What makes Tina so special?

-- She is a registered dietitian nutritionist and a licensed dietitian in Texas, Nevada and Missouri.
+She is a registered dietitian nutritionist and a licensed dietitian in Texas and Nevada.

 What makes a registered dietitian nutritionist more qualified?

 A registered dietitian nutritionist is a nutrition professional that is trained and required to meet strict educational requirements.
 They must complete a bachelor's degree, an accredited supervised practice program (dietetic internship), pass a national exam and must complete continuing professional educational requirements to keep their license active.

 TDP Nutrition Therapy does not accept insurance.
 However, Tina can provide superbills (medical receipts) that may be submitted to your insurance provider for possible reimbursement.
 Please note that Tina Laboy is an out-of-network provider for all insurance companies.
 If your insurance covers nutrition sessions it is important to ask if they cover out-of-network providers to see if submitting superbills for reimbursement would be possible.